 “There was no money to go to shows,” said Thelma Bemount Campbell, “So we had parties, programs, and the church held everyone together.”

-Edna Eades recalled the parties they had in Chandler, Oklahoma.
+Edna Eades recalled the parties they had in Chandler, OK.
 “One of my brothers played the guitar, one sister play the mandolin, and one played the piano.
 People would come to hear music and play that Carom game.
-(Carom is similar to pool, but chips are hand-flocked into side pockets).
+(Carom is similar to pool, but chips are hand-flicked into side pockets).
 When we all got to be young folks, old enough to go out and date, we’d go to each other’s houses and play music.”

 Some farmers did not have neighbors close enough to associate with often.
 Family members then had to rely on each other for entertainment and companionship.